- I am not a CPSTI. Can I present a tech update session for CPS CEUs?

 CEU sessions can be presented by anyone.
 Presenters do not have to be a CPSTI or a CPST, as long as the content of the presentation is accurate, up to date, and increases the CPS technical knowledge and skill of the CPST audience.

 If you would like to develop a CEU session and are unsure if it will qualify for CEUs, you can submit Preapproval Request Form with a copy of your agenda to the Certification Program.
 You will receive a response within 2 business days.
-If you do not get a response, please double check the email address (email@example.com) or fax it to 202-393-2072.
+If you do not get a response, please do follow up.
 Your application and agenda will be reviewed and your session will be given a pre-approval ID number.
 Please do not include copies of your slides as the specific content will not be reviewed.

 Pre-approval is not mandatory, but it lets your audience know that your session does count for the specified number of CEUs.
 If audited, the CPST need only send proof of attendance with the pre-approval ID number.